-Facilities are available in the School for students to undertake research studies leading to the degree of Master of Health Administration, either as full-time internal students or as parttime students external to the University.
+Facilities are available in the School for students to undertake research studies leading to the degree of Master of Health Administration, either as full-time internal students, part-time internal students, or as part-time students external to the University.
 Students are required to have a suitable first degree and are normally expected to have considerable experience in their proposed field of study within the health or hospital services.
 Enquiries should be directed to the Head of School.

-Master of Health Administration (By Formal Course Work)
+8900 Master of Health Administration\ (By Formal Course Work)

-Master of Health Administration мнΔ
+Master of Health Administration MHA